 Silverfish are an especially unusual insect whose name derives from their silvery appearance and fish-like movements.
 Their lighter color often means these bugs go unnoticed for quite some time, which can lead to serious issues for homeowners.
 Oftentimes, you won't even know you have a silverfish problem until it has gotten out of hand and requires the help of a trained professional.
 But what are silverfish, and how long have silverfish been around?
-What can you do about them?
+What can you do about them if you find these insects in your home?
 Learn more about these ancient creatures and how you can get rid of them with info in our Pest Library and advice from the pros at MosquitoNix®.

 Description

-These nocturnal creatures do not bite, sting or carry diseases, but they eat starches like fabric, paper, books, photos and carpeting.
-Plus, they can survive for several months without food.
+These nocturnal creatures do not bite, sting or carry diseases, but they eat starches like fabric, paper, books, photos and carpeting, but they can also survive for several months without food.
 Their only defense against predators is speed, and they can outrun most centipedes and spiders.
-Silverfish cannot run well on smooth, vertical surfaces, making glass jars an ideal trap.
-This also means you will likely find them stuck in your bathtub.
+Silverfish cannot run well on smooth, vertical surfaces, making glass jars an ideal trap, which means you will likely find them stuck in your bathtub.
 They are one of the oldest creatures on the planet, with fossil evidence showing their existence some 400 million years ago.

 Breeding Habits